Qazeer/artefacts.help/pages/azure/logs_collection_tools.md

 Import-Module .\Microsoft-Extractor-Suite.psd1

-# Connects to Office 365, AzureAD, and / or Azure (depending on the collection targets).
+# Connects to Office 365, AzureAD, and/or Azure (depending on the collection targets).
 Connect-M365
 Connect-Azure
 Connect-AzureAZ
+Connect-MgGraph

+# Retrieves all Azure AD sign-in logs.
+Get-EntraSignInLogs
+# Retrieves Azure AD sign-in logs before and/or after the specified date(s) (no timestamp support, date with day precision only).
+Get-EntraSignInLogs -StartDate <YYYY-MM-DD> -EndDate <YYYY-MM-DD>

+# Retrieves all Azure AD Audit logs.
+Get-EntraAuditLogs
+# Retrieves Azure AD Audit logs before and/or after the specified date(s) (no timestamp support, date with day precision only).
+Get-EntraAuditLogs -StartDate <YYYY-MM-DD> -EndDate <YYYY-MM-DD>

 # Retrieves the total number of records in the UAL per Record Type.
 # By default retrieve data for the last 90 days for all users.
 Get-UALStatistics
-# For the specified user(s) and / or in the given timeframe.
+# For the specified user(s) and/or in the given timeframe.
 Get-UALStatistics -UserIds "<EMAIL>" -StartDate <YYYY-MM-DDT00:00:00Z> -EndDate <YYYY-MM-DDT00:00:00Z>

 # Retrieves all UAL data.
 # By default retrieve data for the last 90 days for all users.
-Get-UALAll [-Output JSON]
+Get-UAL [-Output JSON]
-# For the specified user(s) and / or in the given timeframe.
+# For the specified user(s) andor in the given timeframe.
-Get-UALAll [-Output JSON] -UserIds "<EMAIL | EMAILS_LIST>" -StartDate <YYYY-MM-DDT00:00:00Z> -EndDate <YYYY-MM-DDT00:00:00Z>
+Get-UAL [-Output JSON] -UserIds "<EMAIL | EMAILS_LIST>" -StartDate <YYYY-MM-DDT00:00:00Z> -EndDate <YYYY-MM-DDT00:00:00Z>

 # Retrieves MailBox audit logs for the specified or all mailboxes.
 Get-MailboxAuditLog [-StartDate <YYYY-MM-DDT00:00:00Z>] [-EndDate <YYYY-MM-DDT00:00:00Z>]
 Get-MailboxAuditLog -UserIds "<EMAIL | EMAILS_LIST>"

-# Retrieves all Azure AD sign-in logs.
-Get-ADSignInLogs
-# Retrieves Azure AD sign-in logs before and / or after the specified date(s) (no timestamp support, date with day precision only).
-Get-ADSignInLogs -StartDate <YYYY-MM-DD> -EndDate <YYYY-MM-DD>

-# Retrieves all Azure AD Audit logs.
-Get-ADAuditLogs
-# Retrieves Azure AD Audit logs before and / or after the specified date(s) (no timestamp support, date with day precision only).
+# Retrieves Message Trace logs for the specified or all mailboxes.
-Get-ADAuditLogs -StartDate <YYYY-MM-DD> -EndDate <YYYY-MM-DD>
+# Uses Get-MessageTraceV2 to retrieve by default 90 days of message trace data, with  pagination (5000 records per page) and the 10-day query window allowed by the cmdlet.
+Get-MessageTraceLog [-StartDate <YYYY-MM-DDT00:00:00Z>] [-EndDate <YYYY-MM-DDT00:00:00Z>]
+Get-MessageTraceLog -UserIds "<EMAIL | EMAILS_LIST>"
 ```

 ### [Azure AD, Office365, & Azure] DFIR-O365RC collector

 [`DFIR-O365RC`](https://github.com/ANSSI-FR/DFIR-O365RC) is a PowerShell module
-that implement a number of cmdlets to retrieve Office 365 / Azure logs.
+that implement a number of cmdlets to retrieve Office 365Azure logs.
 As
 `DFIR-O365RC` supports PowerShell Core, it can be used on both Windows or Linux
 endpoints.